campusrover/Resources-for-ROS/Cheat Sheet for Common Commands of ROS.md

 ```

 ## UI Instructions:
-- Simple use case, server, gui and a robot
+- Simple use case, server, GUIand a robot
 ```
 $ roslaunch stdr_launchers server_with_map_and_gui_plus_robot.launch
 ```